 One of the most rewarding aspects of becoming your own boss is the ability to make the big decisions.
 You’re in charge of the direction of your business and it will flourish or fail based on how you meet the challenges you face.
 For some people, this ability to lead is an innate skill they possess.
 However, for the vast majority of us, it’s something we have to work on and hone over time before it becomes second nature.
+This is why it’s so important to build effective leadership skills.

 “Leadership and learning are indispensable to each other.” – John F. Kennedy, 35th President of the United States.